scicloj/metamorph.ml/README.md

 ## model plugins

-`metamorh.ml` is a framework, only containing a single model `linear regression`.
+`metamorph.ml` is a framework, only containing a single model `linear regression`.
 It is ment to be used together with other libraries, which contribute models:
 |library| url | descriptions
 |----------------------------|-----------------------------------------------|-------------